tejaswisagiraju/control_flow/README.md

 * Confirm if a user has three friends?
 Use a loop and `prompt` to collect the names of the `friends`.
 Alert back the names of the `friends`.
 * Prompt the user to give a word.
 Then alert back the number of vowels.
 * Write a loop to solve the following riddle.
 I am a number between `2` and `100`.
 I am even and multiple of 3.
 I end in `2`.
 My digits sum to `9`.
-* Generate a random number between 1 and 100, an integer not a float.
+* Generate a random number between 1 and 100, an integer and not a float.
 Prompt the user to guess the number.
 Continue prompting the user for a guess using a loop, telling them each time if the number is lower or higher.
 * Super Challenge: Given an array of friends

   ```